Aaryesh-AD/GU-Drug-Pro-Toolkit/readme.md

 ## Acknowledgments

-Aaryesh Deshpande, Project author
+Aaryesh Deshpande, Project author,
-Prof. Sekhar Talluri, Project Guide
+Prof. Sekhar Talluri, Project Guide,
-Development Team at GITAM (Deemed to be) University Contributors and users of the open-source libraries utilized in this project For support or inquiries, please contact us at <adeshpan@gitam.in>
+Development Team at GITAM (Deemed to be) University, Contributors and users of the open-source libraries utilized in this project For support or inquiries, please contact us at <adeshpan@gitam.in>